miku1958/Live2dMetalMacOSDemo/README.md

 Download sdk from https://www.live2d.com/en/sdk/about/

-clone this repo to Samples/Metal/Demo/proj.ios.cmake
+clone this repo to Samples/Metal/Demo/proj.ios.cmake/build and name it proj_xcode_macOS